Enhancing Educational Equity: Strategies for Accessibility in Learning

 Why is Accessibility Important?

-Statistics Canada estimates that one in every five Canadians over the age of 15 has a disability3.
+Statistics Canada estimates that, in 2022, 27% of Canadians over the age of 15 have a disability.
 That means over 5.3 million people in Canada are living with a disability and having to navigate a world that is only now slowly beginning to understand accessibility and inclusivity.

-There are a number of reasons accessibility is important in the workplace, and in employee training.
+There are several reasons accessibility is important in the workplace and in employee training.

 Accessibility is the law

-In 2010, Canada committed to furthering the rights of persons with disabilities4.
+In 2010, Canada committed to furthering the rights of persons with disabilities.
 The development of the Accessible Canada Act is landmark federal legislation that aims to realize a barrier-free Canada by 2040.

 One of the aims of the act is to prevent accessibility barriers in information and communication technologies, including digital content and the technologies used to access it.
 Requirements of this act, including web accessibility, will likely follow WCAG.